A note regarding COVID-19

 Kerr County Market Days and Hill Country Swap Meet

-Market Days continues to feature artists and crafters bringing their own original handcrafted items.
+Market Days features artists and crafters bringing their own original handcrafted items.
 Hill Country Swap Meet is a community garage sale/flea market.

 San Marcos